The envelope of a complex Gaussian random variable

 \section{Discussion}

 This article provides a full characterization of the envelope distribution of a complex Gaussian random variable of general form.
 We explicitly derive the CDF, the MGF and the moments, all of which are shown to exist.
+Limiting distributions are also provided.
 Our derivations reduce to the forms for the special cases of Rice, Rayleigh and Nakagami-$q$/Hoyt distributions.
-We also investigate reductions for the case of the Beckmann, identical quadrature components models and signal-free models.
+We also investigate reductions for the cases of the Beckmann, IQC and signal-free models.
 Our reductions in some cases provide further characterization of these special case.
+Simulation experiments illustrate the benefits of using our methods, for example, in calculating moments in saving compute time without sacrificing numerical accuracy.
+Our developments are applied to evaluating the fitness of the second order IQC model as an alternative to the Rice distribution for characterizing the noise properties of magnitude MRI and wind speed data.
+Our experiments indicate that these models may provide a better fit.
 Given the importance of the envelope of the complex Gaussian random variable in communications and signal processing, we expect our derivations to further the analysis of the performance these systems by more accurate modeling using our envelope distributions.
-Finally, we note that our derivations are in the context of the second order generalized Beckmann distribution, but of interest would be the general case of the generalized Beckmann distribution. \appendices
+We note that while our estimation and model fitting has been by using MOM estimators, it may be worthwhile to develop and use ML methods for this purpose.
+Finally, we note that our derivations are in the context of the second order generalized Beckmann distribution, but of interest would be the general case of the generalized Beckmann distribution.